bahaidev/textbrowser/README.md

            allowing numbers)?
         1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased browsing (e.g., "Gen").
-Fix Bible's current use of "Book Name"
+(Fix Bible's current use of "Book Name" with integer enforcement in bahaiwritings repo)
         1. Ensure browsing can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).